UMCarpentries/intro-curriculum-r/paper/paper.md

 We developed a new curriculum  (https://umcarpentries.org/intro-curriculum-r/) in response that aims to teach novices how to implement reproducible research principles in in their data analytic practice.
-It emphasizes the iterative nature of coding and data analysis through integrated live coding lessons and practice exercises.
+To emphasize the iterative nature of coding and data analysis we integrated live coding lessons with individual-level and group-based practice exercises.
 Finally, our new curriculum serves as a succinct resource material that learners can reference both during and after the workshop.
 It also lowers the entry barrier for new instructors as they do not have to develop their own teaching materials or sift through extensive content.